What Should Frontier AI Developers Disclose About Internal Deployments?: Discussion

 Until there is further clarity about the risk of disclosing different information, it will be up to labs to determine the information they disclose publicly vs.\ privately.
 Nevertheless, we hope our disclosure table will improve IDM reporting by (i) clearly specifying which information developers could include when reporting on IDM use and (ii) helping policymakers and regulators prioritise which information they should request from developers as part of emerging frontier AI legislation.
 Future work should more clearly articulate which disclosures should be provided to the public and to regulators.

 \paragraph{How often should these reports occur?} Determining an appropriate reporting cadence for IDMs is challenging.
-This is because internal systems can evolve continuously through fine-tuning, integration, and redeployment in ways that external product releases do not \citep{kwon2026internaldeploymentgapsai}.
-This means there are likely no discrete moments where it is natural to report on IDMs, unlike for closed model releases.
+This is because internal systems can evolve continuously through additional training, integration, and redeployment in ways that external product releases generally do not \citep{kwon2026internaldeploymentgapsai}.
+This means there are likely no discrete moments where it is natural to report on IDMs.
 Importantly, reporting should be done frequently enough to capture meaningful changes in internal model usage, without imposing unnecessary burdens on developers.
 Reporting on a fixed schedule, such as the quarterly cadence already required by SB~53 for catastrophic risk assessments, is likely simpler to enforce and easier to verify \citep[\S~22757.12(d)]{sb53}.
 By contrast, updating reports based on significant changes or triggers (e.g., capabilities or use) could be more informative, but could strain internal capacity and relies on developers to self-monitor.
 We propose reporting whenever there is a significant change in a developer's use of IDMs or every 90 days, whichever is sooner.
-Future work should develop more concrete triggers for this kind of reporting.